purpett/eventMate/README.md

 ## About eventMate
 MVP
-* eventMate is a full stack web application for viewing events and saying if you are attending.
+* eventMate is a full stack web application for discovering events and saying if you are attending.
-* It is designed as a Social Media app so that users can view which other users are attending events.
+* eventMate has some features of popular Social Media websites and users can see which other users are attending events.
 * Users will have their own profile where they can view upcoming and past events as well as leaving and viewing comments on events.
-* Logged in users will have write access so that they can leave their own comments.
+* Logged in users will be able to leave their own comments, create events and manage their own profile.
+* Unregistered users will have limited access to the app and will only be able to see information about events themselves such as the description and location.

 ## Wireframes